DIPlib/diplib/src/documentation/features.md

 For more information, see `dip::MomentAccumulator::SecondOrder`.

-Identical to feature "Mu" but using the grey-value image as weighting.
+Identical to feature \ref binary_moments_Mu but using the grey-value image as weighting.

 \subsection grey_moments_GreyInertia GreyInertia
-Moments of inertia of the grey-weighted object, the eigenvalues of the tensor computed by feature "GreyMu".
+Moments of inertia of the grey-weighted object, the eigenvalues of the tensor computed by feature \ref grey_moments_GreyMu.
 There is one value per image dimension.
 The eigenvectors are sorted largest to smallest.

-Identical to feature "Inertia" but using the grey-value image as weighting.
+Identical to feature \ref binary_moments_Inertia but using the grey-value image as weighting.

 \subsection grey_moments_GreyMajorAxes GreyMajorAxes
-Principal axes of the grey-weighted object, the eigenvectors of the tensor computed by feature "GreyMu".
+Principal axes of the grey-weighted object, the eigenvectors of the tensor computed by feature \ref grey_moments_GreyMu.
 For an image with \f$n\f$ dimensions, there are \f$n^2\f$ values.
-The first
-\f$n\f$ values are the eigenvector associated to the largest eigenvalue, etc.
+The first \f$n\f$ values are the eigenvector associated to the largest eigenvalue, etc.

-Identical to feature "MajorAxes" but using the grey-value image as weighting.
+Identical to feature \ref binary_moments_MajorAxes but using the grey-value image as weighting.

 \subsection grey_moments_GreyDimensionsCube GreyDimensionsCube
 Lengths of the sides of a rectangle (2D) or box (3D) with the same moments of inertia as the grey-weighted object.
-Derived from feature "GreyInertia".
+Derived from feature \ref grey_moments_GreyInertia.

 Currently defined only for 2D and 3D images.

-Identical to feature "DimensionsCube" but using the grey-value image as weighting.
+Identical to feature \ref binary_moments_DimensionsCube but using the grey-value image as weighting.

 \subsection grey_moments_GreyDimensionsEllipsoid GreyDimensionsEllipsoid
 Diameters of an ellipse (2D) or ellipsoid (3D) with the same moments of inertia as the grey-weighted object.
-Derived from feature "GreyInertia".
+Derived from feature \ref grey_moments_GreyInertia.

 Currently defined only for 2D and 3D images.

-Identical to feature "DimensionsEllipsoid" but using the grey-value image as weighting.
+Identical to feature \ref binary_moments_DimensionsEllipsoid but using the grey-value image as weighting.